-- Clinical experiences are arranged in local health care facilities in New Hampshire and Vermont, and may be scheduled on days, evenings or weekends, with times beginning at 6:30am and ending at 10:00pm. - Clinical agencies may require social security numbers in their entirety or in part for clinical requirements. - Clinical placements are subject to availability and may require travel.
-Students are responsible for their own transportation. - Illness/Injury within a clinical facility - Any student with an ill and/or injured during a clinical experience will receive treatment by and be billed for services by the clinical facility.
-Faculty will document the incident and report it to the Nursing Department Chairperson. - Students will be required to complete background checks and drug screenings at the entrance to and throughout the duration of the nursing program.
-Background checks and drug screenings may have differing timeframes, locations, requirements and costs, depending upon individual clinical agency requirements. - Costs of background checks and drug tests are of the responsibility of the student. - Failure to complete background checks and/or drug screenings by RVCC and/or clinical agencyspecified timeframes will result in a student being denied access to the work-based learning clinical resulting in an Administrative Failure (AF) in the nursing course. - Students with a positive drug screen will be denied access to the work-based learning clinical resulting in an Administrative Failure (AF) in the nursing course. - If a healthcare agency refuses to allow the student to participate in a work-based learning clinical experience based upon a criminal background check result or behavioral concern, an Administrative Failure (AF) will result.
+- Clinical experiences are arranged in local health care facilities in New Hampshire and Vermont, and may be scheduled on days, evenings, or weekends. - Students may only administer medications under direct supervision of the nursing faculty per policy of the individual clinical site. - Students must demonstrate medication math proficiency prior to administering medications in the clinical setting. - Clinical agencies may require social security numbers in their entirety or in part for clinical requirements. - Clinical placements are subject to availability and may require travel.
+Students are responsible for their own transportation. - Any student who develops an illness, injury, or occupational exposure during a clinical experience will receive treatment by and be billed for services by the clinical facility.
+Student is required to immediately notify faculty and may need to report (according to facility policy) to other agencies.
+The nursing faculty will document the incident and report it to the Nursing Department Chairperson/VPAA.

+- Students will be required to complete background checks and drug screenings at the entrance to and throughout the duration of the nursing program.
+Background checks and drug screenings may have differing timeframes, locations, requirements, and costs, depending upon individual clinical agency requirements. - Costs of background checks and drug tests are of the responsibility of the student. - Failure to complete background checks and/or drug screenings by RVCC and/or clinical agencyspecified timeframes will result in a student being denied access to the work-based learning clinical resulting in an Administrative Failure (AF) in the nursing course. - Students with a positive drug screen will be denied access to the work-based learning clinical resulting in an Administrative Failure (AF) in the nursing course. - If a healthcare agency refuses to allow the student to participate in a work-based learning clinical experience based upon a criminal background check result or behavioral concern, an Administrative Failure (AF) will result.

-Required Documentation
+Required Clinical Documentation